How to Structure a Business Management Extended Essay

 - Anything over the 4000 word limit won’t be read by your marker.
 (I’ve noted below how many words I recommend for each section and which sections don’t count in the word count.)

 - About 18% of your EE marks now come from your reflections, so those are also important.
-Here’s how to do them: How to Write IB EE Reflections (IBM) so be careful with those too.
+Here’s how to do them: How to Write IB EE Reflections so be careful with those too.

 - And finally, when you’ve almost finished your first draft and you’re ready to make it better, you can meet with me to have a chat if you'd like.